luisreyesxv/jewelry-store/README.md

 added cors and tried to make the cors dynamic.
 I wanted to have the domain be different depending the environment.
 So I added the domains inside the credentials file. and nested them inside a production and development build.
 I think alls gonna work well.
 Here is a stackoverflow link explaining what I did. [stackoverflow link](https://stackoverflow.com/questions/49985642/rails-5-1-cors-how-to-set-different-origins-for-different-environments)

+* The colors for the Material Button is inside a /Component/Materials.
+This file should store the colors that will fill up the little button showing what the materials are.
+THis iwll be used a bit, and should be handy if we ever have to show multiple colors at once (like Red/Green, or zebra)

 # Credits for "outside sources"
 Some svgs were brought from  <a href="https://storyset.com/web">Illustration by Freepik Storyset</a> as of now the 404 page